zeithalt/t/index.md

 This leads to an explosion and a forest fire.

-_Protectores Silva_ is able to minimize the damages despite heavy sabotage from [Deltans](<https://zeithalt.github.io/r/deltans.html>) and some covert actors.
+_Protectores Silva_ is able to minimize the damages despite heavy sabotage from [Deltans](<https://zeithalt.github.io/r/deltans.html>) and other covert actors.

 ## <a id="eon1566"></a>Eon 1566 - Uneventful Battle of Mt.
 Pickles